biotoxin illness, CFS, Chronic Illness, death, Environmental illness, lyme, MCS, mold illness, neuroimmune illness, Self

 - I will never make a rash decision while in a place of desperation.

-- After hearing a friend say “the only thing that goes with us when we die is our habits” I feel VERY inspired to up my game on healing any unaddressed trauma, body shame, and self destructive habits that are still lurking in the shadows (or foreground).
+- I am dedicated to healing any unaddressed trauma, body shame, and self destructive habits that are still lurking in the shadows (or foreground) to ensure my decision is coming from a place of love.

 - I will continue to exhaust any and all options (that will not cause further trauma or stress) to improve my quality of life, and the way I experience my suffering.

 - If I do choose to transition on to whatever is next, I will only do so from a place of love.
-I will do it as responsibly and compassionately as possible in regards to myself and everyone else in my life, and I would like to leave behind something beautiful.
+I will do it as responsibly and compassionately as possible in regards to myself and everyone else in my life

-- There will be pizza, cookies, mexican food, a piano, a DJ, appropriate mind altering substances, paint, dancing, and lots of cuddles.
+- There will be an abundance of gluten, sugar, and cheese, a piano, a DJ, appropriate mind/body altering substances, paint, dancing, and cuddles galore.

 On that note, I will end this post.
 I hope that my sharing has provided comfort, struck a chord, or been inspiring in any way.
 If you have any comments, feedback, or prompts for future posts please do not hesitate to speak up!

 Much love to you all,